cnnrrss/es-kit/docs/Notes.md

 - [ ] Avoid deep dggregations _TBD_
 - [ ] Using the string keyword type for identifiers [Link](https://www.elastic.co/guide/en/elasticsearch/reference/master/tune-for-search-speed.html)
 - [ ] Don't return large result sets (If necessary, use [Scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-scroll))
+- [X] Batch index 1,000 to 5,000 docs at a time. (request size 5-15MB, at 17.2kb ~500 docs) `17.2k * 500 docs = 8.3mb`.
+I took an example from put_requests_log and saw bulk update of 96kb on only ~20docs.
+Can we bulk more? **Not at this time**
 - [ ] Cache script queries and pass parameters.
 Scripts are compiled and cached for faster execution.
 If the same script can be used, just with different parameters provider, it is preferable to use the ability to pass parameters to the script itself, for example:
+	- Caching large queries can crash cluster, how about just script queries?

 ### Potential Solutions
 - GC Tuning